alkem-io/website/content/en/post/2021-09-essif-lab/index.md

 So a very technical project, but applied to very real world use cases!

-Interested in knowing more or contributing, please reach out.
+Interested in knowing more or contributing?
+Please reach out!